The Perfect Man (2005 film)

 The Perfect Man is a 2005 American romantic comedy film directed by Mark Rosman and written by Gina Wendkos.
-It stars Hilary Duff, Heather Locklear and Chris Noth.
+It stars Hilary Duff, Heather Locklear, and Chris Noth.
+In the film, Duff's character creates a secret admirer, the perfect man, for her mother, played by Locklear.

-Duff's character creates a secret admirer, the perfect man, for her mother.
-The film, despite being panned by critics, was a financial success, grossing $20 million against a production budget of $10 million.
+The film was theatrically released in the United States on June 17, 2005, by Universal Pictures.
+It was widely panned by critics and grossed $19.8 million against a production budget of $10 million.

 Plot

 Single mother Jean relocates every time she gets her heart broken, much to her teenage daughter Holly's dismay.
 After moving to Brooklyn, Holly devises a plan to invent a secret admirer for her, so she will be happy and not need to relocate again.

 Overhearing her friend Amy's uncle Ben ordering flowers for a woman, Holly uses his advice on women (which she gets by telling him she needs help for a school project on romance), sending her mother orchids, other gifts and love notes, and is soon communicating with her mother as a fictitious admirer (who Holly names Ben) via the Internet.

 As her mother becomes more interested, Holly has to find a photo of this admirer.
 She sends one of the real Ben, and then devises the reason why they cannot meet in person: he is working in China.

 While she is developing the online romance between her mother and fake Ben, and preventing her mother and the real Ben from meeting in person, she finds herself drawn to a cute, artistic boy in her class, Adam, but is unwilling to get close to anyone as she has been uprooted so often.

 Holly spends more time with Ben while picking his brain for romance tips.
 She slowly comes to realize that he really is her mother's "perfect man".

 Holly asks for Adam's help to disguise himself as Ben on the telephone to break up with Jean.
 But he fails, as he is harboring feelings for Holly and ends up telling Jean the opposite of what was planned.
 The following day, when Holly confronts Adam angrily because of this failure, Adam tells her that he just got distracted, then reveals his feelings for Holly by kissing her.